When do I stop paying maintenance for my child?

 I have contact time with my kids coming up but my ex has told me they won’t come because of Coronavirus.
 What should I do.

 The decision might be being made in good faith, although overcautious.
 However, even if you are suspicious there is no great purpose in having an argument.
 Our advice is to demonstrate that you are a responsible parent with concern about your children’s health.
 You could reply – by text or e mail so you have a record of it – asking for some form of Face Time with your children during the time you should have had them.
 If the other parent is being genuine there will be no reason to refuse.
 If there is no prohibition on sending anything through the post you can send a cheery card saying that you hope to see them soon.
-Government guidance is that self-isolation should be no more than two weeks if no symptoms have developed in the meantime.
+Government guidance is that self-isolation should be 10 days if no symptoms have developed in the meantime.

 How can I obtain a parenting agreement?